What Do Auditor Do?

 - Medical Auditor

 In 2016, there was an estimated number of 1,397,700 jobs in the United States for Auditor.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 139,900 new jobs for Auditor by 2026.
-Due to new job openings and attrition, there will be an average of 141,800 job openings in this field.
+Due to new job openings and attrition, there will be an average of 141,800 job openings in this field each year.

 The states with the most job growth for Auditor are Utah, Colorado, and Tennessee.
 Watch out if you plan on working in Maine, Alaska, or Ohio.
 These states have the worst job growth for this type of profession.